oapicf/pinterest-sdk/clients/go/generated/docs/UpdatePartnerAssetAccessBodyAccessesInner.md

 NewUpdatePartnerAssetAccessBodyAccessesInnerWithDefaults instantiates a new UpdatePartnerAssetAccessBodyAccessesInner object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPartnerId

-`func (o *UpdatePartnerAssetAccessBodyAccessesInner) GetPartnerId() string`

-GetPartnerId returns the PartnerId field if non-nil, zero value otherwise.

-### GetPartnerIdOk

-`func (o *UpdatePartnerAssetAccessBodyAccessesInner) GetPartnerIdOk() (*string, bool)`

-GetPartnerIdOk returns a tuple with the PartnerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPartnerId

-`func (o *UpdatePartnerAssetAccessBodyAccessesInner) SetPartnerId(v string)`

-SetPartnerId sets PartnerId field to given value.

 ### GetAssetId